Author: Dale G. Renlund, Ruth Lybbert Renlund

 Ruth Lybbert Renlund received a bachelor's degree in history from the University of Utah and taught high school for three years.
 She then earned her J.D. from the University of Maryland School of Law while her husband was a medical resident and cardiology fellow.
 During this busy time, her husband also served as a bishop.
 She practiced at the Utah attorney general's office for three years and then became a highly successful plaintiff civil litigation attorney for twenty years.
 She also served in various community and law-related committees and boards.
 She and Elder Renlund are the parents of one daughter.

-This insightful book by Elder Dale G. and Sister Ruth Lybbert Renlund helps men better understand the principles and doctrine of the Melchizedek Priesthood and learn how to properly exercise it in their daily lives.
+About Product: This insightful book by Elder Dale G. and Sister Ruth Lybbert Renlund helps men better understand the principles and doctrine of the Melchizedek Priesthood and learn how to properly exercise it in their daily lives.
 Section One presents the foundations of the priesthood, explaining basics about what it is, what it is for, and the commandments that govern its use.
 Section two gives fifteen principles that act as a "primer" for using the priesthood more effectively.
 A few of these principles include "A Priesthood Holder Must Be Willing to Be Presided Over," "A Priesthood Holders Uses Councils Effectively," and "A Priesthood Holder Judges Righteously."
 Elder and Sister Renlund's joint quest in studying the priesthood and its application offers a model for how men and women can work together in their understanding and teaching about the priesthood.